keystonejs/keystone/.changeset/purple-rules-film.md

 '@keystone-next/document-renderer': patch
 ---

-Fixed renderer prop to allow providing some of the renderers and exported `Props` and `defaultRenderers`
+Fixed renderer prop to allow providing some of the renderers and exported `DocumentRendererProps` and `defaultRenderers`